heinzelotto/org.heinzelotto.fileindex/README.md

 - [X] Lock-free consistency guarantee that a file that is successfully loaded has not been written to while it was being read.
 - [X] Event debouncing (firing fewer events for multiple changes to the same file)
 - [ ] Better directory handling (copying, moving and removing entire directories currently shows problems)
+- [ ] Adding and removing roots to the watcher and indexer without a full reindex.
 - [X] Lexer infrastructure that allows you to specify how files are to be tokenized for indexing.
 - [X] Indexing database that allows for efficient querying of words across all watched files.
 - [X] Unit tests